fonamental/academic-kickstart/content/authors/mathur/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Plastid evolution in deep-branching apicomplexans.
+bio: I'm a PhD student in Patrick Keeling's lab.
+I'm studying the evolution of parasitism in apicomplexans using single-cell transcriptomics.

 # interests:
 # - Artificial Intelligence